 I have known several people to gain weight after transitioning to a plant based diet, because that is when they learned to bake.
 Baked goods are calorie dense foods that should be minimized or avoided if you want to lose or maintain your weight.
 If you aren’t trying to manage your weight, there are thousands of excellent standard and gluten-free vegan baking recipes on the Internet, just search and try the ones that look good to you.
 In my limited baking, I get by nicely with these products:

-- Baking powder: Baking powder leavens bread by causing an acid-base reaction to release carbon dioxide gas bubbles into batter or dough.
+Baking powder leavens bread by causing an acid-base reaction to release carbon dioxide gas bubbles into batter or dough.
 Double acting baking powder causes this reaction twice, first when added to the dough or batter, and again when heated in the oven during baking.
 There are many brands of baking powder, so look for one that is both double acting and aluminum free, based on health concerns about ingesting aluminum.

-- Baking soda: This is another leavening agent that produces gas bubbles to lighten and improve the texture of baked goods.
+This is another leavening agent that produces gas bubbles to lighten and improve the texture of baked goods.
 Baking soda must interact with an acidic ingredient to produce this reaction, and apple cider vinegar is an ideal reactant.
 The only active ingredient in baking soda is sodium bicarbonate, so I recommend a pure formulation with no additional ingredients.

-- Yeast: Active yeast is another leavening agent, and depending on the recipe, may be used instead of, or in addition to, baking powder and baking soda.
+Active yeast is another leavening agent, and depending on the recipe, may be used instead of, or in addition to, baking powder and baking soda.

-- Flax seed and aquafaba: I use each of these products as egg replacements in baking.
+I use each of these products as egg replacements in baking.
 To replace one egg with flax seed, mix 1 tbsp ground flax seed with 2 tbsp of water, whisk well, and refrigerate for 20 minutes.
 The result will be a sticky egg substitute.
 Or use aquafaba, which is the liquid byproduct from cooking garbanzo beans.
 Use three tbsp of aquafaba from a can of chickpeas as a complete egg replacement in baking.
 You can make your own aquafaba by saving the leftover liquid from cooking chickpeas in your slow cooker, and freeze excess liquid for later use in ice cube trays.

-- Flours: I don’t use wheat flour because I’m gluten intolerant, but there is no harm using wheat flour if you do not have this limitation.
+I don’t use wheat flour because I’m gluten intolerant, but there is no harm using wheat flour if you do not have this limitation.
 I prefer Bob’s Red Mill Gluten Free All Purpose Baking Flour as a substitute for wheat flour, and rice flour, oat flour, and coconut flour for other baking and culinary uses.

 Why pay $3 or more for bread crumbs at the supermarket, when you only need to toast a few slices of bread and drop them into a food processor or blender to make crumbs.